cakephp/docs/en/plugins.rst

 should have a folder in ``plugins`` named 'ContactManager'.
 In this directory are the plugin's src, tests and any other directories.

+.. index:: vendor/cakephp-plugins.php

 Plugin Map File
 ---------------

-When installing plugins via composer, you may notice that ``config/plugins.php`` is updated.
+When installing plugins via composer, you may notice that ``vendor/cakephp-plugins.php`` is created.
 This configuration file contains a map of plugin names, and their paths on the filesystem.
 It makes it possible for plugins to be installed into the standard vendor directory which is outside of the normal search paths.
 The ``Plugin`` class will use this file to locate plugins when they are loaded with ``load()`` or ``loadAll()``.
 You generally won't need to edit this file by hand, as composer and the ``plugin-installer`` package will manage it for you.

 Loading a Plugin
 ================